Alipsa/gade/README.md

 Grade started off as a fork of [Ride](/alipsa/ride) but I wanted a simpler, more integrated set-up for Groovy based Data Science work.
-Since there is no equivalent to a data.frame OOTB in Java or Groovy, I decided to use [Tablesaw](/jtablesaw/tablesaw) and integrate it as much as possible to get a similar experience as in R.
+Since there is no equivalent to a data.frame OOTB in Java or Groovy, I decided to use [Tablesaw](/jtablesaw/tablesaw) and integrate it as much as possible to get a similarly convenient experience as in R.

-The purpose of this ODE is to provide a groovy development environment for data analysis, visualization, model building, and machine learning.
+The purpose of this IDE is to provide a groovy development environment for data analysis, visualization, model building, and machine learning.
 It runs Groovy code in the Groovy ScriptEngine thus allowing you to be conveniently used for ad-hoc work as well as for creating packages that can easily be integrated into a larger JVM based context (e.g Spring Boot, Grails, Play etc.).